 2. Raising finances

 Acquiring finances to fund a business is probably the most important thing about this.
 It is also another very difficult hurdle for small business owners to overcome.
-This task can be accomplished by acquiring investors.
+This task can be accomplished by investment planning.
 But, since there are so many startups, competing for investors can be quite a challenge.

 The most sure-fire way to make it is to build a solid business plan and have clear and concise financial records.
 These we can later show to potential investors and can be used as a gold bar to get their attention.